Café Gerbeaud: History

 The company was started in 1858 by Henrik Kugler, the third child of a confectionery dynasty.
 He acquired his knowledge and experience mostly during his journeymanship in eleven European capitals including Paris.
-After that he opened a confectionery at József nádor Square which was soon accounted as one of the best in Pest.
-Among the specialities were Chinese and Russian teas as well as his ice creations which were soon named "the best ice in Pest".
+After that, he opened a confectionery at József nádor Square which was soon considered one of the best in Pest.
+Among the specialties were Chinese and Russian teas as well as his ice creations which were soon named "the best ice in Pest".

-In order to be closer to the city center, Kugler in 1870 moved the store to Vörösmarty tér.
+In order to be closer to the city center, Kugler in 1870 moved the store to Vörösmarty tér, called "Gizella Square" at the time, on the ground floor of the head office of Hungarian Commercial Bank of Pest.
 The customers of that time most favoured his coffees, liqueurs and candy.
-But Kugler Pies and Mignons were also well known, because for the first time it was possible to take them home, wrapped on a paper tray.
+But Kugler Pies and Mignons were also well known, because it was possible to take them home for the first time, wrapped on a paper tray.
 Known guests were, among others, Ferenc Deák and Franz Liszt and Empress Elisabeth of Austria, Queen of Hungary.

 In 1882 while travelling in Paris, Kugler first met Emil Gerbeaud and immediately recognized his talent and spirit of enterprise.
 In 1884 Kugler finally invited him to Budapest to declare him to his associate.
 Later, Gerbeaud took over Kugler's store piece by piece and retained the original name.

-Emil Gerbeaud, who was descended from a confectionery family, was born in Geneva and gained his experience in Germany, France and England.
+Emil Gerbeaud, descended from a confectionery family, was born in Geneva and gained experience in Germany, France and England.
 He performed a number of innovations, e.g. by expanding the selection with numerous products like butter creams, Parisian crèmes, hundreds of kinds of short cakes, candy and kirsch candy.
 To offer this broad palette to his clientele, he hired a number of employees for sales and service.
 By the end of 1899, he had about 150 employees, many of whom only came to Budapest to learn and work with Gerbeaud.
 Due to his sense of business, by and by he equipped the bakery with modern machinery.
 Thus, the name Gerbeaud became a synonym for quality and bakery art.
 Since his clientele loved the paper boxes for takeaway pies that were already introduced by Henrik Kugler, Gerbeaud continued with this tradition and started to design these himself.